Upright Piano Moving

 If you don’t have all four of these things.
 Your odds of damage to you (or the movers), your piano and/or your property are extremely high.
 All movers are NOT equal, so always make sure you are using the right mover for what you want done.
 In this case: piano movers.

-While anyone can technically try to move an upright piano.
-There is a very good reason why people recommend calling in professional piano movers to move their piano.
+While anyone can technically try to move an upright piano, there is a very good reason why people recommend calling in professional piano movers.
 After all, this is what they do for a living!
-Pianos are heavy, awkward, and top heavy which makes it easy for them to fall over.
+Pianos are heavy, awkward, and top-heavy, which makes it easy for them to fall over.
 We will always recommend hiring a professional piano mover, even if you decide to use someone else.
 It is the right thing to do!

 Piano moving equipment

 Having the right piano moving equipment and the proper training to use it.
 This can make all the difference in the world.
-For example, if you are planning to roll an upright piano on a dolly or ramp.
-You have to make sure the dolly and ramp that can support its weight.
-This might sound obvious, but I would hazard that over 80% of pianos are moved on equipment not designed to carry that much weight.
-This is particularly true among household movers that move pianos.
-They generally use light duty dollies that are fine for general furniture use, but are not load rated for pianos.
+For example, if you plan to roll an upright piano on a dolly or ramp.
+You have to make sure the dolly and ramp can support its weight.
+I would hazard that over 80% of pianos are moved on equipment not designed to carry that much weight.
+This is particularly true among household movers who move pianos.
+They generally use light-duty dollies that are fine for general furniture use but are not load-rated for pianos.

-One of the most common mistake out there is using a light duty dolly to move a heavy piano.
-The dolly wheel breaks, piano tips over, someone or something gets damaged.
-Pro tip: If your dolly is rated for 500 pounds that means it is rated for 125 pounds per wheel.
+One of the most common mistakes out there is using a light-duty dolly to move a heavy piano.
+The dolly wheel breaks, the piano tips over, and someone or something gets damaged.
+Pro tip: If your dolly is rated for 500 pounds, it is rated for 125 pounds per wheel.
 If you decide to lift one end of the piano, that means all the weight shifts to the other two wheels.
 Two wheels at 125/pounds each only can safely carry 250 pounds on them.
-All acoustic pianos, including the little ones are over 400 pounds.
+All acoustic pianos, including the little ones, are over 400 pounds.
 Can we say together: “TIMBER!”

-If you are not using the right equipment or do not know how to use the equipment properly, you are not going to have a successful move.
-Having the right, well maintained equipment is very important in making an upright piano move easier and safer to do.
+If you are not using the right equipment or do not know how to use it properly, you will not have a successful move.
+Having the right, well-maintained equipment is very important in making an upright piano move easier and safer.

 Depending on the mover, it could be any combination of many different types of equipment.